 - If not, soak in boiling water as soon as you see this, the longer the better

-- Pour 1 cup (8 oz) of broth in a small bowl to the side
+- Reserve 1 cup (8 oz) of broth on the side

-- Heat the rest of the vegetable broth in large pot
+- Heat the rest of the vegetable broth in a large pot on medium heat

 - Rinse and drain your wild rice

 - Add wild rice, thyme, bay leaves, and salt to your hot vegetable broth

 - Add your veggies too (celery, carrots, onion & garlic)

 - Place lid on pot and set a 30 min timer

 - Drain soaked cashews and the liquid from the cannellini beans

 - Place cashews & beans in Vitamix container